 After the Norman Conquest William the Conqueror granted the manor of Boxford to William Malet.
 It is said that the estate was a reward to Mallet for giving William's foe, King Harold, a suitable burial after the Battle of Hastings.

-When the wool trade suffered its decline in the 18th century other industries sprang up, including brewing, parchment manufacture, and glove making, driven by Hugenot refuges from France.
+When the wool trade suffered its decline in the 18th century other industries sprang up, including brewing, parchment manufacture, and glove making, driven by Huguenot refugees from France.

 The other pub in Boxford is the White Hart, whose most fascinating landlord was the daredevil motorcycle rider George 'Tornado' Smith.
 Smith erected a 'Wall of Death' in the inn's beer garden where he performed a death-defying motorcycle stunt.
 This colourful character kept a lioness and would take her for walks around the village.
 The lioness is said to be buried beneath the pub's car park.

-I would like to acknowledge the contribution of the excellent historic summary published by the official Boxford village website in preparing this article.
+I would like to acknowledge the contribution of the excellent historical summary published by the official Boxford village website in preparing this article.

 Address: Boxford, East Anglia, Suffolk, England